-As suggested in the Guide to Applying the ESA software Engineering Standards to Small Software Projects (ESA BSSC (96) 2, Issue 1), this document will include the Software Project Management Plan, the Software Configuration Management Plan and the Software Quality Assurance Plan.
+As suggested in the Guide to Applying the ESA software Engineering Standards to Small Software Projects (ESA BSSC (96) 2, Issue 1), this document will cover the Software Configuration Management Plan and the Software Quality Assurance Plan.
+The Software Project Management Plan has been included in the Software section of the DPU/ICU Subsystem Development Plan (AD7).